About the Program

 Each student meets in early summer via Skype with the assistant dean for international and graduate affairs to design his/her individual schedule.
 They will work together to ensure that courses planned will provide both a broad introduction to U.S. law and legal theory, as well as advanced training in specialized areas of the law that are relevant to the student’s planned career and interests.

 Students may enroll in both first-year and upper-class courses, including two of the clinics (mediation and legislation), as well as in the public externship program.

 There are two: U.S. Legal Systems and Legal Traditions; and LL.M.
 Legal Analysis, Research, and Writing.

 Moritz does not accept transfer credits in the LL.M. program.
 Students currently in another LL.M. program may apply to the Moritz LL.M. program, but must take the required 24 credits to graduate.

 Program Costs and Living Expenses

 Yes!
-The Scholarship for the Americas, Scholarship for Africa, Scholarship for Europe, and Scholarship for Southeast Asia each provide two applicants with a 25% tuition waiver.
-The Jones Day Scholarship for Chinese-trained lawyers provides a full tuition award to one applicant or half-tuition awards to two applicants.
+The Scholarship for the Americas, Scholarship for Africa, Scholarship for Europe, and Scholarship for Southeast Asia each provide applicants with a 40% tuition waiver.
+The China Excellence Scholarship provides two applicants from China with a 50% tuition waiver.
 The Moritz LL.M.
-Scholarship is open to applicants regardless of the country where their law degree was achieved, and ranges in value from $3,000 to $10,000.
+Scholarship is open to applicants regardless of the country where their law degree was achieved, and awards up to $18,000.
 Priority consideration is given to those who submit complete applications by February 1.
 You can learn more at our Scholarships page.